-Our guide explains what DeFi is and how your activities with DeFi are taxed.
-We also explore yield farming, the tax treatment of lending, liquidity pooling, loans, and much more.
+Learn what decentralized finance is and how your interactions with DeFi protocols are taxed.
+In this guide, we cover several aspects of DeFi taxes including yield farming, the tax treatment of lending and borrowing, providing liquidity to a pool, staking, and more.

 The crypto markets are having a volatile 2021, and that means you probably lost money on your cryptocurrencies.
 But, we have good news!
 There is a smart tax strategy called crypto tax-loss harvesting that will help you reduce your losses and your tax burden.